Design and test your Bridge structures, using the Science Olympiad App

 Under Add-ons and Integrations, you should see a Science Olympiad app.
 Switch that on and click Save Settings.
 Once this is done, visit SkyCiv Structural 3D and you should see the Science Olympiad app under Add-ons in the top navigation bar:

-Each individual event, competition, or division may have its own set of building requirements, including contact depth, contact width, and minimum loading distance for the wall.
+Each individual event, competition, or division may have its own set of building requirements.
 However, there are some consistent building requirements for the app, that should be met regardless of what level of competition you’re in.

 Your area load should be a Two-Way -60 kPa force over a 5x5cm square.
 Area load nodes (Corner Node IDs input) should be entered in a clockwise or anti-clockwise direction.
 Here is an example of a correctly applied area load:

-Also note the variance is 0.00% this is also required for the successful solve of your Boomilever.
+Also, note the variance is 0.00% this is also required for the successful solve of your structure.

-You will also need to build your boomilever in the X-direction (not the Z-direction).
-Again, here is an example of a correctly built Boomilever:
+You will also need to build your structure in the X-direction (not the Z-direction).
+Again, here is an example of a correctly built structure:

 Results and Scoring

-The app will run through about a 100 iterations to calculate the load at which the structure fails (if in fact it fails).
+The app will run through about 100 iterations to calculate the load at which the structure fails (if in fact, it fails).
 During this process, it will calculate the following results:

 - Max Stress: this is the stress that your members are undergoing under the peak load.
 If your structure is failing due to stress (stress exceeding 7MPa) then this result will hover under that stress limit.